 The effects of the terpenes in combination with other cannabinoids, all produce the chemical varieties of cannabis.
 Learn how to shop for strains based on terpenes with your smell, the mood you are going for, and experience over time.
 For example, you might pick a strain that has the terpene alpha-pinene for focus.

 To get the best smell and taste out of your cannabis flower, try grinding it and using a vaporizer like a Pax 2 or a Volcano Vaporizer.
 This helps avoid combustion or that burning taste you may get with other methods like smoking out of a glass pipe.
 If you do opt for glass make sure it’s clean to get those flavors with the first hit.

 Dabbing concentrates that are full or broad-spectrum may also be a good way to get the optimal smells, flavors, and effects out of cannabis.
 For example, with live resin, the harvested cannabis flower is frozen before extraction to preserve more terpenes.

 Strain and food pairings

-Here are a few food dishes and suggested in-house cannabis strains to pair and experiment with that may enhance flavors and your experience.
+Here are a few food dishes and suggested in-house cannabis strains to pair and experiment with that may enhance flavor combinations and your experience.